rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, RSS barcodes will be converted to UPC/EAN format.
-For this setting to work UPC/EAN symbologies must be enabled.</p>
+If true, RSS barcodes will be converted to UPC/EAN format.
+For this setting to work UPC/EAN symbologies must be enabled.
 ####Access